Adaezy-cyber/ICDFA_ASSIGNMENTS/GRC102_Week2_Practical_Lab/nexustech-security-policy-overhaul/references/references.md

 4. **NIST Cybersecurity Framework (CSF) 2.0**: Cybersecurity risk management framework.
 5. **AICPA SOC 2 Trust Services Criteria**: Criteria covering security and related trust services.

-## Kindly note that This portfolio does not claim that NexusTech is ISO 27001 certified or SOC 2 compliant.
-The evidence demonstrates how policy structure and governance activities can be designed with those frameworks in mind.
+**Kindly note that This portfolio does not claim that NexusTech is ISO 27001 certified or SOC 2 compliant.
+The evidence demonstrates how policy structure and governance activities can be designed with those frameworks in mind**

 ## Academic Note